monero-project/kovri/.github/PULL_REQUEST_TEMPLATE.md

 ---
 **By submitting this pull-request, I confirm the following:**

-- I have read and understood the [Contributing Guide](https://github.com/anonimal/kovri-docs/blob/master/developer/CONTRIBUTING.md).
+- I have read and understood the contributor guide in [kovri-docs](https://github.com/monero-project/kovri-docs).
 - I have checked that another pull-request for this purpose does not exist.
 - I have considered and confirmed that this submission will be valuable to others.
 - I accept that this submission may not be used and that this pull-request may be closed by the will of the maintainer.